Select Medical (NYSE:SEM) Releases FY 2021 Earnings Guidance

-Several research firms have issued reports on SEM.
-Bank of America raised Select Medical from an underperform rating to a buy rating and boosted their price target for the company from $30.00 to $36.00 in a report on Friday, February 26th.
-Zacks Investment Research lowered shares of Select Medical from a strong-buy rating to a hold rating and set a $40.00 target price for the company. in a report on Monday, May 3rd.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of Select Medical from $42.00 to $46.00 and gave the company a buy rating in a report on Monday, May 10th.
-Benchmark raised their price objective on shares of Select Medical from $40.00 to $44.00 and gave the company a buy rating in a research report on Thursday.
-Finally, Credit Suisse Group increased their price target on Select Medical from $32.00 to $34.00 and gave the stock a neutral rating in a research note on Monday, March 8th.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The company currently has an average rating of Buy and a consensus target price of $40.00.
+A number of equities research analysts have recently weighed in on SEM shares.
+Bank of America upgraded shares of Select Medical from an underperform rating to a buy rating and raised their price objective for the company from $30.00 to $36.00 in a report on Friday, February 26th.
+Benchmark boosted their price objective on shares of Select Medical from $40.00 to $44.00 and gave the stock a buy rating in a report on Thursday, May 13th.
+Zacks Investment Research lowered shares of Select Medical from a strong-buy rating to a hold rating and set a $40.00 price objective for the company. in a research report on Monday, May 3rd.
+Credit Suisse Group boosted their target price on shares of Select Medical from $32.00 to $34.00 and gave the company a neutral rating in a report on Monday, March 8th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Select Medical from $42.00 to $46.00 and gave the stock a buy rating in a research note on Monday, May 17th.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The stock currently has an average rating of Buy and an average target price of $40.00.

 Select Medical Company Profile